 - Consider two-year community college start: Beginning at community college cuts total costs significantly while preserving four-year degree completion

-- Plan for student employment: Students working 15-20 hours weekly during school can contribute $5,000 to $8,000 annually toward expenses
+- Plan for student employment: Students working 15-20 hours weekly can contribute $5,000 to $8,000 annually toward expenses

 - Accept strategic use of loans: Federal student loans with favorable terms might cover portions of costs when savings fall short